Ear Piercing Bleeding: Causes & Treatment

 Don’t worry if your ear piercing bleeds; it happens to most of us.
 If your piercing is new, wait a few days to see if it stops.
-If bleeding continues or is accompanied by any of the symptoms we describe below, you should consider getting it checked out by a doctor.
+If bleeding continues or is accompanied by any worrying symptoms, you should consider getting it checked out by a doctor.

 Your ear piercing might be bleeding due to: